The best photography insurance of 2023

 • Hard to gather enough info to set expectations

 Out of all of the policies we reviewed, this is the first that puts gear first.
 And they did so without excluding the other important staples of great coverage.
-You can expect coverage for cameras, lenses, flashes, studio contents, computers, storage media, scanning equipment, dark room equipment, and even rental equipment.
+You can expect coverage for cameras, lenses, flashes, studio contents, computers, storage media, scanning equipment, dark equipment, and even rental equipment.
 And it is all covered up to the cost of replacement.

 Outside of their extensive gear coverage, general liability has a starting limit of $1,000,000.
 That includes coverage for personal injury and negligence.
 Depending on the amount of coverage your business requires, your deductible could be as low as $250 but no higher than $1000.